labring/sealfs/docs/specification.md

 ## log

-we use library [env-logger](https://docs.rs/env_logger/0.10.0/env_logger/) including five log level: "ERROR", "WARN", "INFO", "DEBUG", "TRACE".
+We use library [env-logger](https://docs.rs/env_logger/0.10.0/env_logger/) including five log level: "ERROR", "WARN", "INFO", "DEBUG", "TRACE".

+For flexible usage, you can specify the log level by `./target/debug/server --log-level info`.
+The default log level is set in `examples/*.yaml`

 Logging principles: